HOW TO MANAGE THE NEED FOR PERFECTION

 The need for perfection is energy consuming, and it can be exhausting for both body and soul.
-If this sounds familiar to you, please know that you will never get rid of perfectionism till you learn how to be okay with good enough.
+If this sounds familiar to you, please know that you will never get rid of perfectionism until you learn how to be okay with good enough.

 Today I do the best I know and be the best I can be in every situation, and I aim for progress instead of perfection.
 I have learned to embrace my mistakes as much-needed opportunities for growth.
-I know am not a Superwoman, and that we all have good and bad days.
+I know I am not a Superwoman, and that we all have good and bad days.

 If I fail at anything, it doesn’t mean I’m a failure, because I am not what I do.
 Sometimes we win, sometimes we learn.
 We never lose.

 “Your best is going to change from moment to moment: it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.” ~ Don Miguel Ruiz